my-carla/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 duration).
 Additional parameters may be used to configure the control algorithm further.
 These may be given within the `<tlLogic>`-Element as follows:

-#### Detectors
+### Detectors
 The time gaps which determine the phase extensions are collected by induction loop detectors.
 These detectors are placed automatically at a configurable distance (see below).
 If the incoming lanes are too short and there is a sequence of unique predecessor lanes, the detector will be placed on a predecessor lane at the computed distance instead.

 Each lane incoming to the traffic light will receive a detector.
 However, not all detectors can be used in all phases.
 In the current implementation, detectors for actuation are only used if all connections from the detector lane gets the unconditional green light ('G') in a particular phase.
 This is done to prevent useless phase extensions when the first vehicle on a given lane is not allowed to drive.
+A simple fix is often the provide dedicate left turn lanes.

+!!! note
+    When setting option **--tls.actuated.jam-threshold** to a value > 0 (i.e. 30), all detectors will be usable, because useless phase extension is automatically avoided if a detector is found to be jammed.
+Alternatively, this can be configured for individual tls or even individual lanes using `<param>`.

+The detector names take the form `TLSID_PROGRAMID_EDGEINDEX.LANEINDEX` where

+- **TLSID** is the id of the tlLogic element
+- **PROGRAMID** is the value attribute 'programID'
+- **EDGEINDEX** is a running index that starts at 0 for edge that approaches tls linkIndex 0 (typically the northern approach)
+- **LANEINDEX** is a running index for the current edge that starts at the first vehicular lane (sidewalks do not count)

+!!! note
-Sumo will issue a warning a phase or link index does not have usable detectors.
+    Sumo will issue a warning of the form "... has no controlling detector" if a phase or link index does not have usable detectors.

+Detector activation states can optionally be written to the [TLS output](Output/Traffic_Lights.md#optional_output).

-#### Example
+### Example

 ```
 <tlLogic id="0" programID="my_program" offset="0" type="actuated">